gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 The following members are defined per every claim:

-* `assertion` REQUIRED: Expression that will be evaluated against the actual value of the claim
+* `assertion` REQUIRED, Object: Expression that will be evaluated against the actual value of the claim
-* `purpose` OPTIONAL: String describing the purpose of the request to the End-User
+* `purpose` OPTIONAL, String: String describing the purpose of the request to the End-User
-* `essential` OPTIONAL: As defined at section 5.5.1 [@!OIDC]
+* `essential` OPTIONAL, Boolean: As defined at section 5.5.1 [@!OIDC]

 Every other member that is not understood by the OP SHOULD be ignored.